thomasra2001/thomasra2001.github.io/index.md

 ## About Me

 My name is Tra Reynolds.
-I am a Computer Science and Applied Mathematics Double Major at Auburn University.
+I am a Senior Computer Science and Applied Mathematics Double Major at Auburn University.
+I hope to graduate in May 2025.

 ## About My Mentor